 (c) a middle school has been approved and accredited, all pupils below the 7th grade must be considered elementary school pupils for ANB purposes and the 7th and 8th grade pupils must be considered high school pupils for ANB purposes; or

 (d) a school has not been accredited by the board of public education, the regularly enrolled, full-time pupils attending the nonaccredited school are not eligible for average number belonging calculation purposes, nor will an average number belonging for the nonaccredited school be used in determining the BASE funding program for the district.

 (9) When 11th or 12th grade students are regularly enrolled on a part-time basis, high schools may calculate the ANB to include an "equivalent ANB" for those students.
 The method for calculating an equivalent ANB must be determined in a manner prescribed by the superintendent of public instruction.

 (10) For average daily attendance reporting purposes, districts shall provide the superintendent of public instruction with annual reports of school attendance for regularly enrolled students and special education students, using a format determined by the superintendent."

 Section 8.
 Section 20-9-801, MCA, is amended to read:

 "20-9-801.
 Purpose.
 This part governs a school district's entitlement to state equalization apportionment funds for any

-school year during which the school district is unable to conduct the minimum number of school days and the minimum
+school year during which the school district is unable to conduct the minimum number of school days or the minimum

 aggregate hours by grade required by